An algebraic approach to the spontaneous formation of spherical jets

 \section{2D Euler equations}

 In this section we introduce the fluid model that we consider in the whole paper.
 We assume that our fluid is bi-dimensional, homogeneous, incompressible and inviscid.
-Even if none of this assumptions is attained by a real fluid, we consider this very ideal model in order to capture the core of its dynamical properties.
+Even if none of this assumptions is attained by a real fluid, we take this very ideal model in order to capture the core of its dynamical properties.
 Nevertheless, 2D models are very useful in the study of barotropic atmospheric and oceanic flows.
-Furthermore, we are not interested in the role played by various sources or sinks of energy and we only focus our attention on the kinematic properties of the fluid.
+Furthermore, in this work we are not interested in the role played by various sources or sinks of energy and we only focus our attention on the kinematic properties of the fluid.
 Under this assumptions, the evolution of the fluid can be described by the Euler equations on a rotating sphere $\Ss^2$.
 We regard $\Ss^2$ as embedded in the Euclidean space $\Rr^3$, where we have fixed a Cartesian orthonormal frame $\lbrace\textbf{e}_x,\textbf{e}_y,\textbf{e}_z\rbrace$.
 The Euler equations in the vorticity formulation are: